 2. But You Can Still Invest Too Conservatively

-Steer clear of high-potential investments like stocks, and you could end up making a mistake in retirement and outspending your lifestyle, said Joseph Carbone, a certified financial planner and founder of Focus Planning Group in Bayport, N.Y.
+Steer clear of high-potential investments like stocks, and you could end up making a mistake in retirement and outspending your lifestyle, said Joseph Carbone, a certified financial planner and founder of Focus Planning Group in Bayport, New York.

-“Retirees should be looking to invest in total return-type strategies that focus on stock appreciation — more specifically dividend-producing stocks — and good-quality bonds that don’t have long maturities,” said Carbone.
-“Many of my clients who are in or approaching retirement have a 60 percent stock and 40 percent bond allocation, with an emphasis on dividend-producing stocks and bonds that have a duration of less than six years.”
+“Retirees should be looking to invest in total return-type strategies that focus on stock appreciation — more specifically dividend-producing stocks — and good-quality bonds that don’t have long maturities,” Carbone said.
+“Many of my clients who are in or approaching retirement have a 60% stock and 40% bond allocation, with an emphasis on dividend-producing stocks and bonds that have a duration of less than six years.”

 3. You Might Not Be Saving Enough

-About 42 percent of Americans have less than $10,000 saved for retirement, according to a recent GOBankingRates survey.
+About 64% of Americans have less than $10,000 saved for retirement, according to a recent GOBankingRates survey.
 Even if you plan to spend your golden years living modestly, that dollar amount won’t come close to cutting it.
-Matt Ritt, a certified financial planner and investment advisor with employee financial wellness benefits program Questis, suggested that investors “start saving as early as you can.”
+Matt Ritt, a certified financial planner and investment advisor with Questis, suggested that investors “start saving as early as you can.”

-He advised investors to take advantage of 401k, 403b and IRA accounts and maximize contributions whenever possible.
-To find the funds, “limit your expenses and stick to a reasonable spending plan,” said Ritt.
+He advised investors to take advantage of 401(k), 403b and IRA accounts and maximize contributions whenever possible.
+To find the funds, “limit your expenses and stick to a reasonable spending plan,” Ritt said.

-More than half of millennials have less than $10,000 in the bank for retirement, according to the GOBankingRates survey.
-See how much you should have in your retirement fund at every age.
+More than half of millennials have $0 saved in the bank for retirement, according to the GOBankingRates survey.

 That’s a shame, too, because the younger you are, the greater your potential to grow your nest egg through the power of compound interest.
-Start saving just $200 per month at age 25, and you could have $621,735 accrued by age 65, assuming an 8 percent rate of return.
+Start saving just $200 per month at age 25, and you could have $621,735 accrued by age 65, assuming an 8% rate of return.

 Sadly, baby boomers — the group closest to retirement age — aren’t doing much better.

-According to the GOBankingRates retirement survey, 38.75 percent of people over age 55 have retirement savings below $50,000, which is considered insufficient for those approaching their golden years.
+According to the GOBankingRates retirement survey, 30.7% of people over age 55 have retirement savings below $50,000, which is considered insufficient for those approaching their golden years.
 Late savers might have to play catch-up with their retirement contributions — or even delay retirement for a few years.
-Follow this do-or-die retirement plan if you have nothing saved.

 6. You’ll Probably Live Longer Than Your Folks, Which Costs More

-The average life expectancy in the U.S. today is 78.8 years, according to the Centers for Disease Control and Prevention.
-And the ugly truth about retirement is that the longer we live, the more we could have to shell out to fund our extended golden years.
+The average life expectancy in the U.S. today is 78.6 years, according to the Centers for Disease Control and Prevention.
+And the ugly truth about retirement is that the longer we live, the more we have to shell out to fund our extended golden years.

 7. You Could Lose Out by Mistiming Your Social Security Benefits

 Still, that doesn’t mean one strategy is always best, particularly when you factor in spousal and survivor benefits.
-Fortunately, several Social Security optimizers that can help you figure out the best time to start taking Social Security benefits — such as the Quicken Social Security Optimizer — exist online.
+Fortunately, there are several Social Security optimizers that can help you figure out the best time to start taking Social Security benefits, such as the Quicken Social Security Optimizer.

 8. You Might Regret Skipping Your Roth Contribution

-“Often, these choices are made without tax efficiency in mind, and the retiree ends up paying more in taxes than they really need to,” said Smith.
+“Often, these choices are made without tax efficiency in mind, and the retiree ends up paying more in taxes than they really need to,” Smith said.